Category:

 In 1998, Beck purchased a Pasadena home for a little under $1.3 million.
 The 5,200-square-foot property features a pool and spectacular views of the city and mountains beyond.
 In 2007, Hansen purchased a property in Hancock Park, Los Angeles.
 The house set him back $6.75 million, and it features over 5,700 square feet of living space.
 There's also a library, a pool, and a wet bar.

-In 2015, the popstar acquired a house in Santa Monica for just over $2.7 million.
+In 2015, Beck acquired a house in Santa Monica for just over $2.7 million.
 The house was a bit of a "fixer-upper."
-He sold the 2,450-square-foot home after just five months for $2.9 million.
-He and his former wife redecorated the property before cashing-in on a $200,000 profit.
+After just five months, he sold the 2,450-square-foot home for $2.9 million.
+He and his former wife redecorated the property before cashing in on a $200,000 profit.

-In August 2022 Beck sold one of the ten homes he kept in the divorce.
-Located in LA's Los Feliz neighborhood, Beck sold the home for $2.95 million, a nice chunk above the $1 million he and Marissa paid for the place in 2015.
+In August 2022, Beck sold one of the ten homes he kept in the divorce.
+Located in LA's Los Feliz neighborhood, the home sold for $2.95 million, a nice chunk above the $1 million he and Marissa paid for it in 2015.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.